HabitatFramework/UserGuide/interface/interface.rst

 Get Values Count
-	Allows the user to select the maximum number of unique field values that will be retrieved each time the **Get Values** button is pressed when using the 'Advanced Query Builder' (see :ref:`advanced_query_builder_window` for details).
+	Allows the user to select the maximum number of unique field values that will be retrieved each time the :guilabel:`Get Values` button is pressed when using the 'Advanced Query Builder' (see :ref:`advanced_query_builder_window` for details).
 The maximum number of rows that can be retrieved at any time cannot exceed 100,000.
-This number should be reduced if performance issues are experienced when the **Get Values** button is pressed or when the drop-down list is used on the 'Advanced Query Builder'.
+This number should be reduced if performance issues are experienced when the :guilabel:`Get Values` button is pressed or when the drop-down list is used on the 'Advanced Query Builder'.

 	.. note::
 		This option is only available if 'Use Advanced Query Builder?' is selected.